 Youth Disability Advocacy Service (YDAS) is a state wide advocacy service for young people with disabilities in Victoria.
 We are the only advocacy service in Australia which exists specifically to work directly with young people with disabilities to achieve their human rights.

 We offer a free individual advocacy to young people aged 12-25 who have a disability.
-This means that you can come to us if you feel like you’re rights are being ignored and if you need help being listened to.
+This means that you can come to us if you feel like your rights are being ignored and you need help.